digint/btrbk/README.md

 with this package.
 For a detailed description, please consult the [btrbk.conf(5)] man-page.

-When playing around with config-files, it is highly recommended to check the output using the `dryrun` command before executing the
+After a configuration change, it is highly recommended to check it by running btrbk with the `-n,--dryrun` option:
-backups:

-    btrbk -c /path/to/myconfig -v dryrun
+    btrbk -c /path/to/myconfig -v -n run

 This will read all btrfs information on the source/target filesystems and show what actions would be performed (without writing anything to